evilnick/plakar.io/content/integrations/protondrive/index.md

 ## 🔓 What happens when Proton Drive files are deleted or compromised?

-If files are deleted—intentionally or by mistake—across synced devices, or if ransomware overwrites originals, Proton Drive’s native features may not help.
+If files are deleted intentionally or by mistake across synced devices, or if ransomware overwrites originals, Proton Drive’s native features may not help.
 Trash expiry or account suspension can make recovery impossible, and sync can propagate errors instantly.

 Plakar addresses these risks by: